For Maryland’s Best Crab Cakes Recipe Featured On TV, Guy’s Grocery Games, this Maryland gal is sharing the best crab cake recipe with you!

 Spicy… Hmmmm, well the recipe I know has only the spices found in the historic Old Bay Seasoning.

-I could see this was going to end up a version of my favorite recipe and not the real one, which is why I am providing it for you here!
+I could see this was going to end up a version of my favorite recipe and not the real one, which is why I am providing the real for you here!

 My California Television Version Of Maryland Crab Cakes